Garment Care

 To hand wash your knitwear:

-- Find a tub or large bowl that is big enough for submerging your knitwear
+1. Find a container (for example, tub or large bowl) that is big enough for submerging your knitwear.

-- Fill the container with cold or gently tepid water
+2. Fill the container with cold or gentle, tepid water.

-- Put a small amount of baby shampoo into the tub (around 5 - 10 ml)
+3. Put a small amount of baby shampoo into the container (one small squeeze of the bottle will do, around 5 - 10 ml).

-- Turn your knitwear inside out and place it into the tub, submerging it completely and leave for 2-3 minutes.
-Let the garment soak in the water (do not wring it or squeeze it)
+4. Turn your knitwear inside out and place it into the container, submerging it completely and leave for 2-3 minutes.
+Let the garment soak in the water (do not wring it or squeeze it).

-- Take the knitwear out (again, do not wring), set it aside on a dry towel, and empty the container, rinsing it of any dirt and residual baby shampoo
+5. Take the knitwear out (again, do not wring), set it aside on a dry towel, and empty the container, rinsing the container of any dirt and residual baby shampoo.

-- Fill the container with clean water and place the knitwear back into the tub, let the garment soak for another 2 - 3 minutes to get rid of the baby shampoo
+6. Fill the container with clean water and place the knitwear back into the container, let the garment soak for another 2 - 3 minutes to get rid of the baby shampoo.

-- To dry your knitwear, take it out and place it completely flat on a dry towel, making sure there are no sharp folds.
-Do not hang your knitwear on a rack or on a hanger as this will cause the knitwear to be stretched out
+9. To dry your knitwear, place it completely flat on a dry towel, making sure there are no sharp folds.
+Do not hang your knitwear on a rack or on a hanger as this will cause the knitwear to be stretched out.

-With higher quality cashmere or wool knitwear, you may find that this happens more in the beginning but, if washed according to the instructions above, this should reduce over time as the shorter fibres are brought to the surface and removed, leaving the longer fibres.
-Washing, therefore, remains the best way to minimise pilling over the long run.
+With higher quality knitwear, you may find that this happens more in the beginning but, if washed according to the instructions above, this should reduce over the years as the shorter fibres are brought to the surface and the remaining fibres settle.
+Hand washing or dry cleaning, therefore, remain the best way to minimise pilling over the long run.
+You may not see the effects immediately after the first few washes, for example the texture may remain fluffy or the ends of the fibres might continue to stick out; this too is normal as the process of settling the fibres is one that can take a number of years of handwashing once or twice a year to achieve.

 However, if you are short of time and you want to remove pilling quickly, we find that running an emery board (nail file) gently over the affected parts of the sweater the most effective way to pick up these little bobbles, leaving your sweater smooth once again.
-Be careful not to overdo it or use too much force on the sweater as the fibres are delicate.
+Be careful not to overdo it or use too much force on the sweater as the fibres are delicate and it can be damaged.
+In addition, please kindly note that this method is only a "quick fix" and cannot substitute handwashing as a way of minimising pilling in the long run.

 Storing